-How Does Wind Damage Your Roof
+How Does Wind Damage Your Roof?

 Although it may look smooth, your roof isn’t completely flat.
 And anywhere there is unevenness, those areas can be affected by wind.
 For instance, the corners and perimeter of the roof can be susceptible to higher wind pressures, while the center of the roof might have lower stresses.
 Most wind damage starts on the edge, according to the National Roofing Contractors Association (NRCA).
-Any roofing material that is even a little bit loose is likely to be susceptible to damage as wind get up under it, pushing it up even more.
+Any roofing material that is even a little bit loose is likely to be susceptible to damage as the wind gets up under it, pushing it up even more.
 Sure enough, the next time it’s windy, this gives the wind more to grab onto, creating a peeling effect.
-Damage like this starts small, but then continues to grow over time through repeated exposure.
+Damage like this starts small but then continues to grow over time through repeated exposure.

 Speaking of exposure, once a whole corner of shingle protection blows away and is exposed, rain can leak in, causing water damage.
-Homeowners and business owners can avoid this type of wind damage by making sure materials on the edges and corners of their roof remain strong and in good condition following a period of high winds.
+Homeowners and business owners can avoid this type of wind damage by making sure materials on the edges and corners of their roofs remain strong and in good condition following a period of high winds.

 Tree Damage & Flying Debris